DOWN IN MISSISSIPPI

 Hans Theessink & Terry Evans

 J.B.
 Was the first black blues singer to openly bring the race subject across.
 In 1953, right in the middle of the Korea conflict, he also wrote an Eisenhower Blues and a Korea Blues.
 No wonder Lenoir had it hard finding an American record deal.
-When his Polydor contract ran out he recorded for the German Lippman & Rau label (L&R).
+When his Polydor contract ran out he recorded for the German Lippmann & Rau label (L&R).

 Contact

-If you noticed blunt omissions, mis-interpretations or even out-and-out errors, please let us know by contacting us:
+If you noticed blunt omissions, mis-interpretations or even out-and-out errors,

 Arnold Rypens